lupomikti/DuolingoCourseSwitcher/README.md

 * Use Duolingo as you normally would.
 * Language menu shows all languages used since installation of this script.
+* Effectively, you need to switch the old way *once* for any base language you use.

 ### Uninstalling